Security Audit and Lynis

 Installation of the Community version

-You can run it as an installation from your OS Repo or run without installing from the GitHub.
-The Community version is CLI based, so no Dashboard.
-It offers many of the benefits of the Enterprise version, but not all.
+One can execute it as an installation from their OS repository, or execute it without installing from the GitHub repository.
+Since the Community version is based on the CLI, there is no dashboard.
+It offers numerous advantages of the Enterprise version, however, not all of them.

 Proxmox node or any other Debian/Ubuntu server